-Pursuant to the employment agreement, Mr. Bottiglieri's initial base salary was \$350,000.
-On February 28, 2008, the compensation committee considered and approved an increase in Mr. Bottiglieri's base salary to \$375,000, which became effective as of January 1, 2008.
-The Manager has the right to increase, but not decrease, the base salary during the term of the employment agreement.
-The employment agreement provides that Mr. Bottiglieri is entitled to receive an annual bonus, which bonus must not be less than \$100,000, as determined in the sole judgment of our board of directors.
-Pursuant to the employment agreement, if Mr. Bottiglieri terminates his employment for good reason or without good reason after the completion of two years of employment but prior to the completion of four years of employment or if the Manager terminates his employment other than for cause, Mr. Bottiglieri will be entitled to receive his accrued but unpaid base salary plus \$300,000.
-The employment agreement prohibits Mr. Bottiglieri from soliciting any of the Manager's or Company's employees for a period of two years after the termination of his employment.
+On February 26, 2009, the compensation committee considered and approved an increase in Mr. Bottiglieri's base salary from \$375,000 to \$385,000.
+Such increase in base salary became effective as of January 1, 2009.
+The Manager has the right to increase, but not decrease, Mr. Bottiglieri's base salary during the term of his employment agreement.
+The employment agreement with our Manager provides that Mr. Bottiglieri is entitled to receive an annual bonus, which must not be less than \$100,000, as determined in the sole judgment of our Manager, subject to ratification and approval of the reimbursement of such amount by the compensation committee of our board of directors.
+Pursuant to Mr. Bottiglieri's employment agreement, if Mr. Bottiglieri terminates his employment for good reason or without good reason or if the Manager terminates his employment other than for cause, Mr. Bottiglieri will be entitled to receive his accrued but unpaid base salary plus \$400,000.
+The employment agreement prohibits Mr. Bottiglieri from soliciting any of the Manager's or the Company's employees for a period of two years after the termination of his employment.
 The employment agreement also requires that Mr. Bottiglieri protect the Company's confidential information.